City Trees within Boulevards -Pruning Boulevard Trees

 If you have concern about trees you believe to be on City of Coquitlam property in front of your home, please contact Parks Customer Service.
 The width of the boulevard can be estimated using the City of Coquitlam’s online map or by having a professional survey completed.
 Typically, water shut off or other underground utilities can indicate property boundaries.
 If you are unsure about the ownership of a tree fronting your property please contact Urban Forestry.
 The City asks that residents refrain from pruning trees located within separated boulevards.
 These trees are pruned on a schedule by City arborists.

 Trees located within separated boulevards (a strip of grass between the roadway and the sidewalk) are maintained by City staff and should only be pruned by City workers.
 Violations may be issued if homeowners and contractors are found to have damaged City owned trees.
-Trees outside separated boulevards but still located on City property fall under the Boulevard Maintenance bylaw.
+Trees outside separated boulevards but still located on City property fall under the Boulevard Maintenance bylaw (PDF).
 Tree hazards are assessed by Urban Forestry staff but maintenance requirements are the responsibility of the adjacent property owner.

 Tree Watering Program